IdentityPython/pyop/README.md

 # Dynamic client registration

-An incoming client registration request is process by `Provider.handle_userinfo_request`.
+An incoming client registration request is process by `Provider.handle_client_registration_request`.
 It will validate the request, store the registered metadata and issue new client credentials.

 ```python